Lab Test

 Specimen Collection Criteria

 Collect: Paraffin-embedded tissue.
 A paraffin block must be submitted.
 (Slides or paraffin shavings are not acceptable.)
 Submit formalin-fixed, paraffin-embedded block with corresponding H&E slide.
 Tissue should be well fixed and well processed.
-Average tissue size 5.0 mm2.
+Please submit the tissue block used for MMR testing if possible or otherwise the best tumor block or multiple blocks if the specimen is a small biopsy.

 • The specimen must be accompanied by a completed requisition and must contain the patient name, date of birth, collection date, ordering physician, and source of specimen.